r-lib/svglite/README.md

 svglite is a graphics device that produces clean svg output, suitable for use on the web, or hand editing.
 Compared to the built-in `svg()`, svglite produces smaller files, and leaves text as is, making it easier to edit the result after creation.
-It also support multiple nice features such as embedding of web fonts.
+It also supports multiple nice features such as embedding of web fonts.

 ## Installation